Meeting and surpassing all audience expectations every day.

 Only when we behave properly, that like when we don't behave like a superpower, when do we flout international law?

-You know what was open for signature?
+You know this Law of the Sea Treaty, you know what was open for signature?

-It was 32 years ago, and they still can't get any signatures on it because it's so bad.
+1982 was 32 years ago, and they still can't get any signatures on it because it's so bad.

 It's a huge penalty for the United States.

-The law of the Sea Treaty is an absolute disaster, and that's why in 32 years it still hasn't been ratified.
+The Law of the Sea Treaty is an absolute disaster, and that's why in 32 years it still hasn't been ratified.

 American exceptionalism.